The membership of the Open Geospatial Consortium (OGC®) seeks public comment on its candidate InfraGML standards.

 OGC Press Releases

-03 May 2016.
-Members of the Open Geospatial Consortium (OGC®) request comments on the draft charter for an OGC Land Administration Domain Working Group (DWG).
+The Open Geospatial Consortium (OGC®) requests comments on the charter for a proposed Quality of Service and Experience (QoSE) Domain Working Group (DWG).

 Spatial data now plays a critical role in the smooth functioning of contemporary society.
 From aiding emergency workers during crises to empowering businesses to make informed decisions, the reliable availability of the spatial data infrastructures (SDIs) that provide this critical spatial information is more important than ever.

 The Open Geospatial Consortium (OGC®) membership has approved CDB as an OGC standard.
 The OGC CDB standard is based on and derived from an industry developed and maintained specification for the modeling and simulation community.